Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Forgiving debt as a strategic action

 Consider a financial network that is a tree (similar argument works in case of a directed cycle) and an arbitrary debt relation in that network represented by a directed edge $(v_i, v_j)$.
 By definition of the tree structure, it holds that there is no other path in the network from $v_i$ to $v_j$.
 Hence, $v_j$ cannot benefit by removing that edge, even if the removal affects (increases) $v_i$'s available assets. \end{proof} The following result demonstrates that the positive impact of (individually benefiting) edge removals dominates the negative impact of reducing the number of edges through which money can flow, hence, edge removals are in line with the regulator's best interest too. \begin{lemma} Edge-removal games with default costs but no cash injections satisfy the following: given any network and any strategy profile, any unilateral removal of any edge(s) that weakly improves the total assets of the corresponding bank, also weakly improves the total assets of every other bank in the network.
 Consequently, the total liquidity of the system is increased. \end{lemma} \begin{proof} Consider a network $\fn=( V, E)$ and a strategy profile $\mathbf{s}=(s_1, \ldots,s_n)$, under which banks have total assets according to $\mathbf{a}=(a_1,\ldots, a_n)$.
 Fix a bank $i$ and let $\mathbf{s}'=(s_i', \mathbf{s}_{-i})$ be the strategy profile that is derived by $\mathbf{s}$ if bank $i$ changes its strategy from $s_i$ to $s_i'$, where $s_i'$ is derived by $s_i$ by the removal of an edge $e=(v_j,v_i)$ (the argument can be applied repeatedly to prove the claim for more than one edge removals).
 By assumption, the total assets of bank $i$ under $\mathbf{s}'$, $a_i'$, satisfy $a_i'\geq a_i$.
 It holds that any bank reachable by $i$ or $j$ (the two endpoints of the edge that was removed) through a directed path will have at least the same total assets under $\mathbf{s}'$ than with $\mathbf{s}$, since there will be at least the same amount of money available to leave $i$ and $j$ and traverse these paths.
 The assets of banks not reachable by $i$ or $j$ will, clearly, not be affected by the removal of $e$.
 Hence, the assets of each bank in $\fn$ are weakly higher under $\mathbf{s}'$ than under $\mathbf{s}$.
 The increase in the total liquidity follows since the total assets, by definition, equal external assets plus payments. \end{proof}

 In fact, the systemic liquidity of even the worst Nash equilibrium can be arbitrarily higher than at the original network.
-To see this, consider the network in the proof of Theorem \ref{thm:eos-unbounded}, which admits a unique Nash equilibrium with arbitrarily higher total liquidity than that of the original network. \begin{theorem} When default costs apply but there are no cash injections, the Effect of Stability is arbitrarily close to~$0$. \end{theorem} \begin{proof} Consider the network in Figure \ref{tiny FoA} where default costs are $\alpha=\beta=\epsilon$ for some arbitrary small positive constant $\epsilon$.
-If no edge is removed, then all banks except $v_n$ are in default and the following payments are realized: $p_{12}=p_{1n}=\epsilon/2$ and $p_{i,i+1}=\epsilon\cdot p_{i-1,i}=\epsilon^{i}/2.$ The systemic liquidity is then $\liq_{\fn}=\epsilon/2+\sum_{i=1}^{n-1}\frac{\epsilon^i}{2}<\frac{\epsilon}{1-\epsilon}$.
+To see this, consider the network in the proof of Theorem \ref{thm:eos-unbounded}, which admits a unique Nash equilibrium with arbitrarily higher total liquidity than that of the original network. \begin{theorem} The positive Effect of Anarchy in edge-removal games with default costs and without cash injections is unbounded. \end{theorem} \begin{proof}